Gabapentin

 What if I miss giving my pet the medication?

-If you miss a dose, give it when you remember, but if it is close to the time for the next dose, skip the dose you missed and give it at the next scheduled time, and return to the regular dosing schedule.
-Never give your pet two doses at once or give extra doses.
+If you miss a dose, give it as soon as you remember, and then continue with the regular dosing schedule.
+However, if it is almost time for the next dose, skip the missed dose and resume the regular dosing schedule.
+Do not give the pet two doses at once.

 Are there any potential side effects?

+It is recommended that you gradually increase the medication dose over time to alleviate these effects.
 This short-acting medication should stop working within 24 hours, although effects can be longer in pets with liver or kidney disease.

 Are there any risk factors for this medication?

-Pets that are allergic to gabapentin should not take this medication.
-Use cautiously in pets with kidney disease, or pets that are pregnant and/or lactating.
 Do not stop this medication abruptly in pets with epilepsy, as this can cause withdrawal seizures.

 Some liquid oral formulations contain xylitol, a sugar substitute that is toxic to dogs, so be cautious and read the label before administering.
 Never give any medication to dogs that contains xylitol as an ingredient.